Student Technology Advisory Committee

 - SG Executive Vice President of Finance and Technology (Co‐chair)

-- SG Executive Vice President of Campus Life
+- SG Executive Vice President of College Life

 - Graduate School Council Representative